EvanA4/Haggle/README.md

 A NextJS, online card game perfect for ruining friendships.

 # How to use
+First, contact me for the `.env.local` file and add it to the root directory of the project.

-In the root directory, run these commands to install the necessary NodeJS packages and start the web server, respectively:
+Then, in the root directory, run these commands to install the necessary NodeJS packages and start the web server, respectively:
 ```
 pnpm i
 pnpm dev